 Blend the cream cheese, lemon juice, zest and powdered sweetener until smooth with a hand mixer.

 Dissolve the gelatine according to your manufacturer's instructions.
-Mine dissolved in 2 tbsp hot water.
+Mine dissolved in 2 tablespoon hot water.
 Let it sit a little while to bloom.
 Then pour the liquid gelatin into the blackberry mix and stir.

 Now add the blackberry mix to the cream cheese mixture and blend until combined.